-Online Applications will be available to students in March 20, 2017.
-Completed online applications are due no later than Monday, May 1, 2017.

-- Participation includes a minimum of 5 hours, but less than 15 hours per week at a private or commercially sponsored agency that provides physical activities which include those certified by the superintendent to be of a high quality and well supervised by highly qualified instructors. - Off campus physical education is only available to students participating in individual sports.
+Online Applications, www.conroeisd.net. will be available to students on Monday, March 18, 2019.
+Completed online applications are due no later than Wednesday, May 1, 2019. - Participation includes a minimum of 5 hours, but less than 15 hours per week at a private or commercially sponsored agency that provides physical activities which include those certified by the superintendent to be of a high quality and well supervised by highly qualified instructors. - Off campus physical education is only available to students participating in individual sports.
 Team sports are not eligible for this program. - 3.
-High school students are not eligible to participate in programs that the UIL offers in CISD. - 4.
-Students participating in Category II waivers may not be dismissed from any part of the regular school day. - 5.
+High school students are not eligible to participate in programs that the UIL offers in CISD. - Students participating in Category II waivers may not be dismissed from any part of the regular school day. - 5.
 Transportation is not provided by CISD. - 6.
 Background checks are not provided by CISD. - 7.
-Students are responsible for all fees associated with the activity.
+Students are responsible for all fees associated with the activity. - 8.
+Off campus physical education requires a year-long commitment.
 Club Sports: Junior High and High School:

-Applications will be available to students in March, 20, 2017.
-Completed applications are due no later than Monday, May 1, 2017.
+Applications will be available to students in Monday, March 18, 2019.
+Completed applications are due no later than Wednesday, May 1, 2019.
 Students should see their counselor for details regarding club sports.
-Applications for club sports are not available online.

-- 1. Club sports are approved by the campus principal. - Club sports must have a campus faculty sponsor or coach. - Club sport participants must comply with participation requirements as outlined by the UIL and "No Pass-No Play" guidelines. - Students attending a campus without a specific club sport may participate with an approved alternate campus. - Students participating in club sports may not be dismissed from any part of the regular school day. - 6.
+Applications for club sports are not available online. - 1.
+Club sports are approved by the campus principal. - 2.
+Club sports must have a campus faculty sponsor or coach. - Club sport participants must comply with participation requirements as outlined by the UIL and "No Pass-No Play" guidelines. - Students attending a campus without a specific club sport may participate with an approved alternate campus. - Students participating in club sports may not be dismissed from any part of the regular school day. - 6.
 Transportation is not provided by CISD.